Pre-MBA Checklist - We are currently preparing details for the Fall 2016 checklist. Check back often for more updated information!

 You will develop your computer skills as part of your coursework in your MBA program.
 While you will receive instructions on specific technical software, it will be very helpful if you are familiar with word processing, spreadsheet, and presentation software when classes begin.
 You will use Microsoft Office products throughout your MBA study.

-The Saturday before IMPACT Week, an optional Microsoft Excel review will be available for incoming students.
+The Saturday after IMPACT Week, an optional Microsoft Excel review will be available for incoming students.
 If you need instruction on other parts of the Microsoft Office suite, we recommend seeking out classes or workshops in your area, or reviewing the many self-study resources both online and at bookstores.

 As an enrolled student, you can use your Student ID and proof of registration to purchase MS Office for free!
-Get yours at the University Book Store's Tech Connection with a valid student ID and proof of registration (MBA students register for classes during IMPACT, so you can purchase yours anytime after that).
+Get yours at the University Book Store's Tech Connection with a valid student ID and proof of registration (MBA students register for classes during IMPACT, so you can purchase yours any time after that).

 View recommendations for computers and technology and the resources available to you as a Tippie MBA student.
 This information is also included in the admission binder sent to admitted students.